 The mechanics of the VAT system are based on a subtractive or credit-input method which allows the vendor to deduct the tax incurred on expenses in the furtherance of the enterprise activity (input tax) from the tax collected on the supplies made by the enterprise (output tax).
 The effect is that even though VAT is ultimately borne by the final consumer of goods and services, it is collected and paid over to SARS by registered VAT vendors.
-The difference between the input tax140 and output tax in a tax period is the VAT that must be paid to SARS,
+The difference

-135 If a person chooses to register voluntarily, that person will have to carry out all the duties of a vendor, as is the case with compulsory registration.
+149 If a person chooses to register voluntarily, that person will have to carry out all the duties of a vendor, as is the case with compulsory registration.
+These include charging VAT, submitting returns, making VAT payments on time and keeping proper records for at least five years.

-136 Persons supplying "commercial accommodation" are currently subject to a specific minimum threshold for voluntary registration of R120 000 and not R50 000.
+150 Persons supplying "commercial accommodation" are currently subject to a specific minimum threshold for voluntary registration of R120 000 and not R50 000.

-137 See the regulations issued under section 23(3)(b)(ii) and 23(3)(d) in Government Notices R446 and R447 respectively, which were published in Government Gazette 38836 of 29 May 2015.
+See the regulations issued under section 23(3)(b)(ii) and 23(3)(d) in Government Notices R446 and R447 respectively, which were published in Government Gazette 38836 of 29 May 2015.

-138 Section 17(1) of the VAT Act.
+152 Section 17(1) of the VAT Act.

-139 See the VAT Rulings Process: Reference Guide and VAT Connect 10 (March 2020) for more details.
+See the VAT Rulings Process: Reference Guide and VAT Connect 10 (March 2020) for more details.